Salmela/Salmela/README.md

 Here are a few projects I've been working on recently:

 - **[Learn-helsinki](https://github.com/Salmela/learn-helsinki)**: Quiz game to learn places and names in Helsinki inspired by duolingo.
+- My christmas project was writing toy gpu on fpga.
 - Thumbnail microservice for giosg
 - **[Pelix](https://salmela.dev/demoes/pelix/)**: Parser, interpreter and debugger for little toy language that I did in the middle of lapland without any tools.
 I did use existing parsing library, but I ended up rewriting it as it's error handling was causing lag.
 - **[Nano inkscape](https://salmela.dev/demoes/nano_inkscape/draw.htm)** Very old vector graphics program that I did